BruceFletcher/SpaceTime/python/README.md

 ## SpaceTime - Python Overview
 The SpaceTime box contains a Raspberry Pi and a custom AVR-based PCB called [SpaceTime](../README.md).
 The Raspberry Pi runs a Python program that performs NTP time sync and facilitates network communication between SpaceTime and both the [isvhsopen.com Web API](http://isvhsopen.com/api/status/) ([GitHub](https://github.com/vhs/isvhsopen)) and the [Hackspace API](http://api.hackspace.ca) ([GitHub](https://github.com/vhs/api)).
 Communication with the Hackspace API is mostly deprecated in favour of the new isvhsopen Web API, but is still used to log the Raspberry Pi's local IP address.
-A web server also provides a REST interface on port 80 to change the Open status from within the VHS local network.
+A local web server also provides a REST interface on port 80 to change the status from within the VHS local network.

-The Raspberry Pi username/password and if hostname ```isvhsopen-spacetime``` doesn't work, local IP address can be found on the physical SpaceTime box.
+The Raspberry Pi username/password and local IP address can be found on the physical SpaceTime box.
+The device is also configured with hostname ```isvhsopen-spacetime```.
 IP address is also on the Hackspace API as [spacetime_ip](http://api.hackspace.ca/s/vhs/data/spacetime_ip.txt).
 To connect to the Raspberry Pi from the local network, make sure you are on the same subnet by ensuring that `spacetime_ip` starts the same as your computer's IP.
 Then connect using any SSH client, such as `putty` or the Linux command line `ssh`.

 ## Configuring Raspberry Pi from scratch